Ocean County Library: Awards

 Ocean County Library won one of the John Cotton Dana Library Public Relation Awards for 2007 in recognition of their continuing “Hurricane Katrina--Partners in Caring" project.
 According to the citation, Ocean County Library has raised more than $120,000 in cash to help Hancock County Library in Mississippi.
 The Hancock County Library system was almost completely destroyed by Hurricane Katrina.

-Notable librarians

-John Bailey Lloyd, the unofficial historian of Long Beach Island worked at several Ocean County Library branches as a reference librarian.

 Mascot

 Since mid-2005, Ocean County Library has an official mascot called Sparks.
 Sparks is a large magenta dragon who loves to read and visit fairs and other special events in the county.
 He has also appeared at Lakewood BlueClaws baseball games with his friend and fellow mascot, Buster.
 The previous mascot of the library was a ship captain character called Captain Book.